-IT DRP : how best to plan your company’s recovery from a cyber crisis
+IT DRP : how best to plan your company’s recovery from a cyber crisis?

 Today, cybersecurity challenges are so critical that you also need to consider the possibility that your protective measures are not sufficient.
-For an organisation, IT security also anticipates a possible shutdown of an IT infrastructure for any reason - a system failure, malware, or a cyberattack.
+For an organization, IT security also anticipates a possible shutdown of an IT infrastructure for any reason - a system failure, malware, or a cyberattack.

 An IT Disaster Recovery Plan (DRP) details the procedures and technological resources that your company would need to deploy (risk management) in order to resume its strategic activities in the event of such a disaster.
 In this article we will look at a DRP and the usual stages of its implementation.